 Nothing here hints at expecting a massive reception, but the tide of attention afforded to the sisters’ soulful blend of electronic and organic music has been swelling.
-Fact magazine premiered a Spoek Mathambo single featuring Kajama and his band Fantasma, piquing the interest of “in the know” trendsetters globally, including those in South Africa.
+The week before, for example, the United Kingdom’s Fact magazine premiered a Spoek Mathambo single featuring Kajama and his band Fantasma, piquing the interest of “in the know” trendsetters globally, including those in South Africa.
 It’s a cycle we’ve seen before.

 In 2012, British underground producer and tastemaker Kode9 visited Cape Town and facilitated a similar moment.
 Kode9 was one of those who had been DJing long enough for pivotal changes in musical direction to be inevitable.